Nike-Inc/spark-expectations/README.md

 For all the below examples the below import and SparkExpectations class instantiation is mandatory

+1. Instantiate `SparkExpectations` class which has all the required functions for running data quality rules

 ```python
 from spark_expectations.core.expectations import SparkExpectations, WrappedDataFrameWriter
 from pyspark.sql import SparkSession